vipulnaik/diet-exercise-health/best-practices/best-practices-around-medical-appointments.md

   * (local IM pre / weather) Choose a day and time so that the risk of weather disruption is minimal.

-* IM principle as a post-selection adjustment principle:
+* Local IM principle as a post-selection adjustment principle:

+  * (local IM post / mark-on-calendar) Make sure to mark on calendar and not take on other things that might interfere.

   * (local IM post / on-call) Take care of on-call overrides and maintenance windows.

-  * (local IM post / mark-on-calendar) Make sure to mark on calendar and not take on other things that might interfere.

   * (local IM post / cyclic personal chores) Make sure to arrange cyclic personal chores so that as little as possible is "needed"